GabeScott/standard-works-vault/General Conference/2000 April - The Widows of Zion.md

 # The Widows of Zion

-*By Earl C. Tingey - Of the Presidency of the Seventy*
+By Elder Earl C. Tingey - *Of the Presidency of the Seventy*

 *Given in the April session of the 2000 General Conference*

+>*The Lord loves widows. … \[We\] should care for and assist the widows within our family, home, ward, and neighborhood.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2000/04/the-widows-of-zion?lang=eng)

 I have entitled my talk “The Widows of Zion.”
-The dictionary defines a widow as “a woman who has lost her husband by death and ... has not remarried.”1
+The dictionary defines a widow as “a woman who has lost her husband by death and … has not remarried.”[^1]

 Some widows are young.
 Their husbands often have met an untimely death.
 If young children adorn their home, the young widow bears the sole responsibility for rearing them.
-She has an unanswered question, “Why has this happened to me?”
+She has an unanswered question: “Why has this happened to me?”
 Extreme loneliness is not unusual.

 Other widows are older.
 Their husbands, following a lifetime of cherished companionship, have died of old age or ill health.
 Decades of loving memories, shared joy in rearing a noble family, and mutual service to Church and community are replaced by loneliness and feelings of being unneeded or unwanted.
 The question “How long must I wait before I can join my eternal companion?” remains unanswered.
 Their temple work may increase.
 Life often becomes more difficult.
 Living with family or in assisted-care facilities may replace a family home filled with a lifetime of memories.